 I won’t rehash covered ground, but would invite those interested in reading (or re-reading as the case may be) an examination of the Constitution on the Sacred Liturgy and its contribution to the present liturgical disaster that was originally posted HERE.

-The Prefect went on to insist upon the novel idea of an “ordinary” and an “extraordinary” form of the one Roman Rite that was invented by Benedict the Abdicator:
+The Prefect went on to insist upon the novel idea of an “ordinary” and an “extraordinary” form of the one Roman Rite, a novelty that was invented by Benedict the Abdicator:

 Thus, presently, in the Roman or Latin rite, two missals are in force: that of Blessed Pope Paul VI, the third edition of which is dated 2002, and that of Saint Pius V, the last edition of which, promulgated by Saint John XXIII, goes back to 1962 … the two Forms of the usage of the Roman rite can be mutually enriching…